 My solution to the MOD problem was much easier and without the loss of quality.
 I simply renamed the extension from MOD to MPG.
 Just like that.
 Actually I downloaded a free editing program (Bulk Rename Utility) and used it to rename the extension from MOD into MPG as a batch job on thousands of video files.
 Voilá, the files were available in Windows in a few seconds.
 (I think I read somewhere that doing this same job on MOD files from Sony will result in the audio being removed.)

 Example 2 of how camcorder producers are not helping their customers

 My current camcorder Panasonic produces a proprietary format called AVCHD.
 If I use their program to copy the files to disk, they are stored in a separate folder with a fixed name and with the time-date information in separate files.
 None of these can be changed to the better.
 This is completely worthless.

-Using Windows Explorer I’m forced to copy (drag-and-drop) the files from the camera to the disk resulting in a wrong date and time.
+When I use Windows Explorer I am forced to copy (drag-and-drop) the files from the camera to the disk.
+This results in a wrong date and time.